HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 Now we are building a responsive layout that displays two animal cards and a contact form side by side within a Bootstrap grid.

+**Ask AI:**

-- [ ] **Ask AI:**"How do I create a Bootstrap grid row that will hold three equal columns after the main section?"
+- [ ] "How do I create a Bootstrap grid row that will hold three equal columns after the main section?"
-- [ ] **Ask AI:**"How do I add an animal card to the first column, with an image, title 'Whiskers,' and description, using the image link 'https://placekitten.com/400/300'?"
+- [ ] "How do I add an animal card to the first column, with an image, title 'Whiskers,' and description, using the image link 'https://placekitten.com/400/300'?"
-- [ ] **Ask AI:**"How do I add an animal card to the second column, with an image, title 'Buddy,' and description, using image link 'https://placedog.net/400/300'?"
+- [ ] "How do I add an animal card to the second column, with an image, title 'Buddy,' and description, using image link 'https://placedog.net/400/300'?"
-- [ ] **Ask AI:**"How do I create a contact form in the third column of the row, including fields for 'Name,' 'Email address,' and 'Message,' all styled with Bootstrap?"
+- [ ] "How do I create a contact form in the third column of the row, including fields for 'Name,' 'Email address,' and 'Message,' all styled with Bootstrap?"
-- [ ] **Ask AI:**"How do I ensure the two animal cards and the contact form are aligned in a single row of three columns using Bootstrap’s grid system?"
+- [ ] "How do I ensure the two animal cards and the contact form are aligned in a single row of three columns using Bootstrap’s grid system?"
 - [ ] Place the supplied code inside the `<body>` tags after the `<main>` section code of your HTML file.
 - [ ] Open the `index.html` file in your browser to see the results.
 - [ ] Ask AI for help if you need to tweak or adjust anything in the navbar.